ArkS0001/HeritageAI-Generating-Cultural-Heritage-Imagery-with-LLMs/FINAL IDEA.md

         Generative AI models sometimes generate details that weren't present in the original data, a phenomenon known as "hallucination."
 This issue requires further advanced fine-tuning to minimize inaccuracies and ensure restorations are as accurate as possible.

-Heritage AI seeks to combine technology with cultural preservation, offering an innovative way to experience and restore our shared history.
+HeritageAI seeks to combine technology with cultural preservation, offering an innovative way to experience and restore our shared history.